 1) Website metrics

 Even if you don’t have access to the admin panel of a Google Analytics account, there are many creative ways to find or stipulate website traffic per page.
-For example, SimilarWeb can show you the top referring sources of your website, and Ubersuggest can show you how many backlinks a particular page has (a good indicator of popularity).
+For example, SimilarWeb can show you the top referring sources of your website, and Ubersuggest can reveal how many backlinks a particular page has (a good indicator of popularity).

 How to apply it